charlottecrawford363/mcp-server/README.md

 # MCP Data Visualization Server

 ## Overview
-This is a prototype of a data visualization MCP server.
-It allows the user to upload
+This is a prototype of a local data visualization MCP (Model Context Protocol) server that can be integrated with Claude Desktop.
+It allows the user to upload datasets and generate static and interactive data visualizations through natural lanugage conversation with the LLM.
+This server was built using FastMCP in Python, utilizing Pandas for data processing and Plotly for data visualization generation.
+Users are able to upload datasets by providing the absolute local file path, ask Claude to generate scatter plots comparing at least two user-specified columns (with optional color grouping and hover labels), and have the resulting visualizations opened directly in their web browser.
+This server currently accepts CSV and Excel file types.

 ## Design Choices & Assumptions
 ### Simplifications